Columbia Pike–Pentagon Line: Service changes

-September 2001 changes

 Due to the September 11 attacks, the 16 line along with other bus lines that usually serves Pentagon station were rerouted temporarily to Pentagon City station due to security concerns at the Pentagon.
 Service to Pentagon station would resume on December 16, 2001.

-September 2003 changes

 Route 16C was discontinued from the Columbia Pike Line service on September 7, 2003.
 Routes 16B, 16F, and 16J absorbed the remaining portions of the 16C.
 Route 16F became a limited stop service within Arlington County.
 Route 16G was transferred to the Columbia Pike–Pentagon City Line to serve Pentagon City Station.
 Route 16G formed the new line, along with Routes 16H, 16K, and 16W to bring more service from the neighborhoods of Skyline City in Fairfax County, and Barcroft in Arlington County.

-2010 Proposed Changes

 In 2010 during WMATA's FY2011 budget, WMATA proposed to modify the 16 line with some changes:

 The 16 A, B, D, J, P was proposed to reroute off-peak trips, and to serve via Pentagon City station.
 With these changes, it was planned to rename the off-peak routes as the 16C, and the 16M, while WMATA will continue with the 16P.

 The 16F was proposed options to extend its weekday peak service to Downtown in Washington D.C.
 The proposed 16F extension is expected to replace routes 13A and 13B from the National Airport–Pentagon–Washington Line.

-December 2010 changes

 Route 16F was transferred to the Columbia Pike–Federal Triangle Line, and extended to Federal Triangle in Washington D.C.
 After serving time with the Columbia Pike line, 16F times remains unchanged, and continues to serve limited stop in Arlington County, and serves all stops in Washington D.C.
 This route continues to operate until 2012, when it was renamed to route 16X.

-March 2015 changes

 Route 16D was discontinued on March 29, 2015, and is replaced by route 16A.
 Route 16L absorbed the Annandale portion of the 16D, where it ran.

-December 2016 changes

 On December 18, 2016, route 16E was extended from Pentagon station to Franklin Square in Downtown Washington D.C. due to earlier closures from Metrorail.